 It’s important to check the latest IRS guidelines or consult with a tax professional for the most current information, as tax laws and deduction rates can change.

 The “saver’s credit” is like a reward from the government for putting money into your retirement account.
 It can reduce your taxes by up to $1,000 or $2,000 if you’re married and file taxes together.
-To qualify, you need to:
+To qualify in 2025, you need to:

 - Be at least 18 years old.